gussiepoole/Heart-Disease-Logistic_Regression/README.md

 **Why We Chose This Model**

-* We chose this the Linear Regression Model because it is proven to be effective for binary classification, which several of our group had experienced success with when working on a similar kind of casetsudy in the past.
+* We chose this the Logistic Regression Model because it is proven to be effective for binary classification, which several of our group had experienced success with when working on a similar kind of casetsudy in the past.

 * This kind of model also aligned with the context of our project.
 In logistic regression, the model learns a relationship between the input features and the probability of the output being one of the two classes.